mckennapsean/dissertation/content/06-security.md

 Personas played a critical role in helping us to decide which users and needs to target in our design process.
-Narrowing the focus of our dashboard project early was crucial due to the time limitations of our project.
+Narrowing the focus of our dashboard project early was crucial due to the time constraints of our project.
 We decided that the dashboard should not be too high-level for just CEO's nor just another tool for analysts.
 We targeted our dashboard to both cyber analysts and managers by combining features for analysts to quickly explore the data with standard